flauc/angular2-notifications/README.md

 * `error(title: string, content: string, override?: any)` - Creates an error notification with the provided title and content.
 * `alert(title: string, content: string, override?: any)` - Creates an alert notification with the provided title and content.
 * `info(title: string, content: string, override?: any)` - Creates an info notification with the provided title and content.
+* `create(title: string, content: string, type: string, override?: any)` - Use this method to create any notification type ['success', 'error', 'alert', 'info'].
+* `html(html: any, type: string, override?: any` - Use this method to create a notification with custom html.
 * `removeAll()` - Closes all currently open notifications.

 ## Options